 - Virtual security services are your friend.
 You can now deploy an entire virtual appliance capable of next-generation firewall services, data loss prevention, IPS/IDS, and more.
 You can also deploy these as standalone virtual services throughout your network.
 Traditional unified threat management (UTM) appliances can do a great job managing traffic and controlling security at the edge.
 But what about new kinds of threats?
 What about data loss within a specific network segment?
 These new VM-based security appliances allow you to monitor internal traffic and integrate with REST-based API to allow you to proactively monitor VM changes dynamically feeding that context into security policies.

 - Consider application-centric security.
 Your applications are an absolutely critical part of your business.
 New tools around application firewalls and application-centric security are allowing organizations to have greater control over the delivery of their apps.
 Furthermore, integrating your applications into an overall management solution can greatly help automate and simplifies the entire security change management process to accelerate application delivery.
 New kinds of application-aware security features can actually monitor anomalous changes within application behavior.
 Is there a spike in traffic?
 Is the wrong kind of data being accessed?
 Who is actually connecting to the application and from where?
 New concerns around mobility and application access require a better approach to data and application security.
+It’s easier to become popular, buying instagram likes will give the opportunity to reveal your talent go to the site insta likes fast

 - Create smarter locks to stop APTs.
 APTs are known as advanced persistent threats.
 These threats can go against any part of your data center.
 The best way to keep these kinds of threats at bay is to have an all-encompassing security management and policy control solution.
 Consider this, you now have network, firewall, and virtual security services running within your environment.
 Now – what if they’re distributed?
 What if they are all different brands of security appliances?
 How do you manage control of policies and security delivery?
 How do you control threats which can span your entire cloud or data center architecture?
 Managing complex environments is made easier with powerful visibility tools which allow you to control a heterogeneous security environment.